manotien/team-c-project/docs/architecture.md

 ### Technical Summary

 This application follows a **modern fullstack architecture** using Next.js 14+ with the App Router pattern, providing server-side rendering, React Server Components, and API routes in a unified local development environment.
-The frontend uses React Server Components by default for optimal performance, with client components for interactive features like OCR processing and camera access.
+The frontend uses React Server Components by default for optimal performance, with client components for interactive features like camera access and file uploads.
 The backend uses Next.js Route Handlers with Prisma ORM for type-safe PostgreSQL operations.
-Key integration points include LINE LIFF SDK for authentication and in-app browser experience, LINE Notify API for notifications, Tesseract.js for client-side OCR, and local file storage for images.
-The simplified data model features a flat member structure where any user can create bills, assign tasks to themselves or other members, and view shared summaries—no group management or escalation logic needed.
+Key integration points include LINE LIFF SDK for authentication and in-app browser experience, LINE Messaging API for push notifications, Google Cloud Document AI for high-accuracy receipt OCR, Bull queue with Redis for scheduled notifications, and local file storage for images.
+The simplified data model features a **single-user architecture** where each user manages only their own bills and tasks—when a user creates a bill, a task is automatically created for them.
+No assignments, no members, no groups.
 This architecture achieves rapid hackathon development with everything running locally on localhost.

 ### Platform and Infrastructure Choice